juftin/camply/README.md

       `email`, `pushover`, or `silent`.
 Defaults to `silent` - which just logs messages to console. [**_example_](#continuously-searching-for-a-campsite)
 * `--notify-first-try`
-    + If `--continuous` is activated, whether to send a non- silent notification if more than 10 matching campsites are found on the first try.
+    + If `--continuous` is activated, whether to send a non-silent notifications if more than 10 matching campsites are found on the first try.
 Defaults to false. [**_example_](#continuously-searching-for-a-campsite)
 * `--search-forever`